 If anal sacs are not allowed to naturally express as a cat defecates, problems will occur due to bacteria and inflammation that builds up in the sacs.
 Various things can prevent anal glands from being expressed and therefore contribute to this unhealthy build up.

-- Diarrhea - Soft stools and diarrhea do not put enough pressure on a cat's anal sacs and therefore do not encourage them to be expressed.
+- Diarrhea - Soft stools and diarrhea do not put enough pressure on a cat's anal sacs and therefore do not encourage them to be expressed during defecation.
 This can be seen with a variety of diseases including inflammatory bowel disease (IBD).

-- Obesity - If a cat is too obese, the ducts from the anal sacs to the rectal opening may be compressed or inflamed and won't allow secretions to exit.
+- Obesity - If a cat is obese, the ducts from the anal sacs to the rectal opening may be compressed by fatty tissue and won't allow secretions to be expressed during defecation.

 - Constipation - If a cat has difficulty defecating or is unable to defecate due to various diseases or other issues such as megacolon, the anal sacs will not naturally express and are prone to developing issues.